-When considering a remortgage, you should take into account the monthly repayments as well as any associated fees and early repayment charges that may apply.
+How much does it cost to remortgage?
+When it comes to remortgage costs, you should take into account the monthly repayments as well as any associated fees and early repayment charges that may apply.
 This will help you work out exactly how much you will be saving by remortgaging.

-Below are some of the fees that may apply:
+Below are some remortgage costs that may apply:

 Remortgage Arrangement fees